core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
-It is not used in the encoding.
+It is not used in the encoding of the item.

 * CBOR Key: This is the value used as the CBOR map key of the item.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a text string.
 Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 as well as text strings of length 2 are designated as "Specification Required".
 Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".